turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1a_plug_ins_basics.md

 ```

 GetService returns an Object or null.
 We need to cast the return value to the
 appropriate type and perform null checks before using.
-This can be seen from
-usage in the resources for this section.

 In the resources, this boilerplate code is contained in a base class: